callysto/hackathon-site/chapters/chapter3.md

 If your code cell is running, an asterik `[*]` should appear to the left of the cell and the circle beside `Python 3` in the top right corner of your notebook should be filled.
 To get your code cell working again, make sure your code cell is selected, then click on the stop (⏹) icon in the tool bar.
 The filled circle in the top right beside `Python 3` will become an open circle.
 Next, you'll need to click on the `Run` icon from the toolbar (or `shift+enter` or `control+enter`) to run the code cell again.

+**Question: Do we need to complete all of the notebooks for the Amal track?

+No, you don't need to complete all of the challenge notebooks in the Amal track.
+Just complete as many as you can.

 </exercise>